SujithBonthala/Plant-Seedlings-Classification-using-Deep-Learning/README.md

 Our model can be used by nature-friendly people who visit farms and nurseries, where they can figure out the plant species at its seedling stage by using our model.
 It can also be used by the cultivators to see if there is much difference between their plant seedlings and the actual plant seedlings of a particular class in our dataset by checking the accuracy and hence determining the quality of the plant seedlings.

 ### Architecture of our model
 Our model uses a InceptionResNetV2 pretrained model in replacement for CNN.
-We have then added a GlobalAveragePooling2D layer to reduce the dimensionality of the images, following which we have added 5 Dense layers, 4 of which have an activation of 'relu' and the other having 'softmax' activation'.
-The model is then compiled with optimizer to be 'adam', loss function to be 'categorical_crossentropy'.
+We have added a GlobalAveragePooling2D layer to reduce the dimensionality of the images, following which we have added 5 Dense layers, 4 of which have an activation of 'relu' and the other having 'softmax' activation'.
+The model is then compiled with optimizer to be 'adam' and loss function to be 'categorical_crossentropy'.

 ### Approach to increase accuracy
 Our method of approach to increase accuracy was by using Data Augmentation and by increasing the number of layers in the neural network.